Earth Notes: On Website Technicals (2020-03)Updated 2020-04-07 17:34 GMT.

 I'm still expecting that Firefox 75 mainline will emerge in about a week, with its strong

 loading=lazy in place.
 (FF75 basically starts loading a lazy image only when just in the viewport.)
+That may cover ~7% of broswers; Edge may be just ahead of Firefox in usage, and be built on Chromium, but I don't think that lazy loading is on by default.

 To this end I've tuned a few more things to take more advantage of laziness, eg non-lazily loading at most three desktop body images (was four), and only allowing preload of the first audio or video if both are on a page.

 I've also started emitting information to allow computation of the entire (passive, ie no user action) page weight, assuming no lazy loading.
 I then expect to use that to provide warnings for over-heavy pages.
-(Once all common browsers support lazy loading, this logic can be updated.)

 2020-03-18: Coronavirus Stuff